History of the Biker & Marketing

 Early-2000s Harley Boom

-Before 2000, there were many everyday riders/motorcycle enthusiasts, as well as diehard Harley riders.
+Before 2000, there were many everyday riders/motorcycle enthusiasts, as well as and diehard Harley riders.
 Part of the boom in the motorcycle industry in the early 2000s was related to the biker lifestyle Easyriders presented.
 Eventually, many of these riders who bought Harleys found that riding wasn’t for them.

 HD Buyback